thinkcompany/think_dev-standards/development-standards/accessibility.md

 #### Let the user browse the form before validating the fields

 The user must be allowed to browse the form without generating errors.
-For example, if the user tabs from input field to input field, leaving the previous input field(s) should not create inline errors on blur.
-An empty field should be considered valid until the form is submitted and should not be considered invalid upon blur.
+For example, if the user tabs from input field to input field, leaving the previous input field(s) will not create inline errors on blur.
+An empty field will be considered valid until the form is submitted and will not be considered invalid upon blur.
 However, if a field is not empty but has invalid entry then creating an error upon blur is OK.

 ### Error Handling

 Error handling is a huge accessibility issue on the web.
 Without careful markup a blind or visually-impaired user will be unable to figure out why (or even that) their form submission didn’t complete successfully.
-Avoiding the issues detailed about just-in-time validation, the following strategy should be strictly followed.
+Avoiding the issues detailed about just-in-time validation, strictly adhere to the following strategy.

 1. Let the user know that there are errors on the page.
 2. Let the user know what the error is.